 In November 2019 the Friends of Brabyns Park submitted a grant application to the Manchester Airport Fund towards a project to refurbish the Iron Bridge Viewing Platform.
-It was considered by the fund's trustees in January and they have asked the group for further information.
-This was provided at the end of January and the application will be reconsidered in late April 2020.
+It was considered by the fund's trustees in January and they asked the group for further information.
+This was provided at the end of January but unfortunately the application was refused in late April 2020.
 We believe, despite our best efforts, we struggled to give the trustees a full understanding of the project aims.

 As well as repairs to the platform and new railings to fill the gap and remount the plaque, the group plan walks and talks to encourage people to to see the bridge and the plaque, and also to learn more about the history and wildlife of the whole of Brabyns Park.
 They even hope to re-issue the Discovery Trail Leaflet that was produced as part of the Iron Bridge Restoration Project several years ago.

 There is a commitment from Stockport MBC to provide some of the funding for the major works, and the Friends of Brabyns will also contribute through their existing funds.
 The Marple Website has made a donation of £100 to this project and if you would like to make a donation too, you can do so via the Friends of Brabyns Park's page in the Community Directory.

 The Friends Group is being supported by local freelance funder-raiser Anne-Louise Black and they will welcome any groups (e.g. schools, Scouts, Guides etc) who might want to get involved in this wider project, and encourage them to get in touch too.